kawansoft/SympleGit-Java/README.md

 ### Support for CLI Git calls

-For example, using JGit for staging files, you must use the API:
+For example, using JGit for staging files, you must always use the API:

 ```java
 // Staging files with JGIT